 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re following the South Beach Diet, they would recommend using turkey Italian sausage, turkey pepperoni, and reduced fat Mozzarella for this recipe.
+Low-carb diet plans will probably prefer pork sausage and pepperoni and full-fat cheese for this Low-Carb Deconstructed Pizza Casserole.
+If you’re following the original South Beach Diet, they recommend turkey Italian sausage, turkey pepperoni, and reduced fat Mozzarella.
 With those ingredients, this would be approved for any phase of South Beach.
-Other types of low-carb or low-glycemic diet plans may prefer pork sausage and pepperoni and full-fat cheese.

 Find More Recipes Like This One: